masumeee/SRIM-Ion-Implantation-Profile-Plotter/README.md

 The SRIM Ion Implantation Profile Plotter solves this by providing a browser-based, professional-grade tool that lets researchers quickly visualize, compare, and export their ion implantation profiles without coding skills.

 Features
-Upload multiple SRIM Ion/Recoil Distribution Files Range.txt files for simultaneous comparison.
+Upload directly multiple SRIM Ion/Recoil Distribution Files Range.txt files for simultaneous comparison.
 Choose units: Depth in Å, nm, or µm; Concentration in atoms/cm³ or fraction.
 Compare profiles visually with distinct colors and markers.
 Interactive plots: zoom, pan, and hover for precise data points.